531ledger

 I lift, I'm a developer, and the fitness apps I tried were either too busy or wanted $9.99/month.
 So one weekend I started a notes-app replacement that respected the things I cared about - fast input, legible in gym lighting, no email required.

 It snowballed.
 The plate calculator was fun, then the AMRAP math, then the history view.
-Then I figured I'd just put it on the App Store and Play Store so a few other lifters could try it.
+Then I figured I'd just put it on the App Store so a few other lifters could try it.
 Around the same time I started letting the agent do the loops, and honestly it ships better than I do.

 It's free because I'm not trying to build a business around it.
 The source is on GitHub if you want to poke at it.
 If something's broken, the issue tracker is probably the right place - I get to it when I get to it.